-Course also offered online.
-World History Honors (SOC251/252) offered online.
-See the Learning Options for Students section on page 19 for more information about the Online High School program.
+Other: Course also offered online.
+See the Learning Options for Students section on page 19 for more

+Options for Students section on page 19 for more information about the Online High School program.

 The goal of World History is to prepare students to participate in a pluralistic, democratic society through understanding multiple perspectives, making/evaluating decisions based on reason and evidence, respecting various cultures, and recognizing their role in a global economy.
-Students explore and analyze the world from 1450-1914 during 1st semester and from 1914-present during 2nd semester.
+Students explore and analyze the world from 1450-1914 during semester 1 and from 1914-present during semester 2.
 Skills include developing and supporting an argument with primary and secondary sources.
 Other topics include cause and effect of conflict, human and civil rights, the global impact of health improvements, population growth, and scientific developments, genocide, and terrorism.